-- The student will complete an "iPad Damage Report" which will be investigated by a district administrator.
+- The student, parent, teacher, or principal will complete an "iPad Damage Report" which will be investigated by a district administrator.

 - If the damage is due to negligence, the student will be responsible for either a deductible (if insurance was purchased), cost or the repair, or the total replacement of the iPad.

 - A student will be issued a "loaner" until the iPad can be replaced or repaired.

 What is the procedure if an iPad is stolen?